KatherineMossDeveloper/The-Georgia-Project/README.md

 ## Overview.
 -The code for this project.
-Click "Code" on the repo page, then download zip or open with GitHub Desktop.
+Click "Code" on the repo page, then download the zipped file, or open with GitHub Desktop.

 -The reseach paper is here.
 [In Situ Imaging Combined with Deep Learning for Crystallization Process Monitoring: Application to Cephalexin Production.](https://www.sciencedirect.com/science/article/abs/pii/S1083616021010896)